Need a Bat Survey?

 Preliminary Roost Assessment

 Our involvement typically starts with a Preliminary Roost Assessment (PRA).
 The objective of this daytime assessment (or bat scoping survey) is to establish likely absence or the presence of bats from either buildings, trees and structures.
 It’s coordinated by a licensed bat ecologist using specialist equipment and in accordance with the latest published guidance.
 All structures, other than those with negligible suitability, may require additional bat emergence surveys.
 This service can be carried out at any time of the year.

 Bat emergence surveys

 A bat emergence survey (or phase/stage 2 survey) are dusk or dawn surveys where surveyors observe the exit or entry of bats using specialist equipment, including bat detectors, thermal imaging or infra-red cameras and data loggers.

 Surveys are restricted to the months between May and September (download our free survey calendar).
 The objective is to confirm the number and species of bat using a feature and how they use it, so proportionate mitigation or compensation measures can be implemented under a mitigation licence.

-Download our free survey calendar to ensure that surveys are scheduled to form part of your timescale.
+Download our survey calendar to ensure that bat surveys are scheduled to form part of your project timescale.